 The EU shares competences with its Member States, who are responsible for providing health services and medical care within their territories (Article 168 of the TFEU).

 Member States bear the largest share of health care costs, and private payers -mostly patients- will put up a quarter of these costs, equivalent to EUR 309 billion per year (in 2013).
 Total expenditure on health care is rising faster than economic growth in the EU, leading to an increasing ratio of health spending to GDP.

 The Commission works to ensure that under these conditions, market players (Member States, national health services and pharmaceutical companies) respect the Treaty rules on free competition and the free movement of goods and services within the internal market.

 With this goal in mind, the Competition DG monitors business practices as well as company mergers and State aid in the health care sector.
-In July 2010 it integrated its antitrust activities regarding all health care sectors in a new unit called "Antitrust: Pharma and Health services", responsible for competition law enforcement for all health products and services.
+In July 2010 it integrated its antitrust activities regarding all health care sectors in a new unit called "Antitrust: Pharma and Health services", responsible for competition law enforcement and advocacy for all health products and services.

 The Commission cooperates with national competition authorities through the European Competition Network in this area, and the mandate of the European Competition Network Pharma subgroup has been extended to cover health services and health products other than pharmaceuticals.